- Assembly Bill 1468 Report

-Enrollment data used to produce this report were provided by the Education Demographics Unit, California Department of Education (www.cde.ca.gov), and are current as of September 2012.
-Actual births were provided by the California Department of Public Health (www.cdph.ca.gov) while projected births were produced by the Demographic Research Unit.
+Enrollment data used to produce this report were provided by the Education Demographics Unit, California Department of Education .
+Actual births were provided by the California Department of Public Health while projected births were produced by the Demographic Research Unit.

 Enrollment projections are developed using a grade progression ratio (GPR), cohort-survival, projection model to project enrollment in kindergarten through twelfth grade and high school graduates.
 The GPR is the result of dividing the enrollment in one grade level by the enrollment in one lower grade from the prior year.
 The GPR represents the proportion of students expected to progress from one grade to the next.
 The most likely progression model is chosen based upon analysis of historical trends and knowledge of migration trends and demographic characteristics of each county.
-Entering cohorts of kindergarteners and first graders are projected using actual and projected births.
+Entering cohorts of kindergartners and first graders are projected using actual and projected births.
 The best fitting progression ratios are chosen independently for the projection of each grade including high school graduates.
 The state total by grade is the result of the summation of the projections by grade at the county level.

 Actual enrollment and high school graduates may not match prior years' series due to revisions to the California Department of Education enrollment files.
 Enrollment projections exclude California Education Authority and state special schools, in addition to reported ungraded students.